tlambert03/bobiac/content/05_segmentation/machine_learning/pixel_classification_with_ilastik.md

 <div align="center"> <img class="custom-image" src="../../../_static/images/ilastik/6b.png" alt="Ilastik Logo" width="800"> </div>

 By clicking on the ***Process all files*** button, the classifier will be run on all the images in the dataset.
-Depending on the option you select in the previous ***Prediction Export***, the results will be saved in the same folder as the input images with the corresponding suffix, in our case *_Simple Segmentation*.
+Depending on the option you select in the previous ***Prediction Export***, the results will be saved in the same folder as the input images with the corresponding suffix, in our case *_Simple Segmentation.tif*.

 ### 7. What's Next?